vasuinecjn/documentation/cypress_architecture_theory.md

 - **3. How it all comes together**:

-When you run a Cypress test, here's what happens under the hood <Show the video file for pointers and explain from this file.>:
+When you run a Cypress test, here's what happens under the hood (Show the video file for pointers and explain from this file)
     - **1. Initialization :** The Cypress CLI initializes the Test Runner, which opens the specified browser and loads your application.
     - **2. Test Execution :** The test code is executed in the browser's context, interacting with the application as a user would.
     - **3. Node.js Integration :** The Node.js backend handles any necessary server-side tasks, such as stubbing network requests or accessing the file system.
     - **4. Real-time Feedback :** The Test Runner provides real-time feedback, displaying the results of each test step, and allowing you to debug issues on the spot.

-# How Cypress Commands Are Added to the Queue
+# How Cypress Commands Are Added to the Queue:

 Cypress commands are added to the command queue in a way that ensures they are executed sequentially and synchronously.
 This process is fundamental to how Cypress handles test execution, providing a reliable and intuitive testing experience.
 Here's a detailed explanation of how Cypress commands are added to the queue.

 **1. Writing Cypress Commands**